Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 17 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Ann Lake covers 653 acres alongside 11.4 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Kanabec County's 7 graded lakes, Ann Lake ranks 5 — below the local median, though not at the bottom.

 No invasive species are currently listed at Ann Lake — the lake remains off the Minnesota infested-waters roster.
-The fishery includes walleye alongside the lake's other 13 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 13 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Ann Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a long ice-out record — 65 observations on file, with a median ice-out around Apr 16.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-08-18.
 Grade methodology: LakeGrade methodology.